cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `diff.dirstat`

-A comma separated list of `--dirstat` parameters specifying the default behavior of the `--dirstat` option to [git-diff(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-diff.html) and friends.
-The defaults can be overridden on the command line (using `--dirstat=<param1,param2,...>`).
-The fallback defaults (when not changed by `diff.dirstat`) are `changes,noncumulative,3`.
+A comma separated list of `--dirstat` parameters specifying the default behavior of the `--dirstat` option to git-diff(1) are `changes,noncumulative,3`.
 The following parameters are available:

 `changes`